Nina Live!

 Nina Live! is a live album and the third album by Filipina singer Nina, released in the Philippines on February 23, 2005, by Warner Music Philippines.
+It is officially the biggest-selling album by a female Filipina artist of all time, the highest-selling live album by an OPM artist, and is the fourth album to be certified Diamond by the PARI after Jose Mari Chan's Constant Change and Christmas in Our Hearts and the Eraserheads' Cutterpillow.
+Nina Live! remains to be the last album to reach Diamond status in the Philippines.

 The original release date for the album was scheduled on February 22, 2005, but it was moved a day later due to preparation.
 Nina has released two successful studio albums that are both influenced by pop-R&B, but behind all the commercial activities, she regularly performs on different bars and gigs.
 The label wanted to show this side of the singer the best way by releasing a live album.
 The live album was a commercial success debuting straight to number one on the Philippine Top 10 Albums chart.
 The album consists of love songs from the 1970s to the 1990s, all of which she has covered live.
-The live session was recorded on January 30, 2005, at PHI Resto & Bar in Metro Manila.
+The live session was recorded on January 30, 2005, at PHI Resto & Bar in Pasig, Metro Manila.

 Nina Live! marked the last project that Nina has worked with Warner executive Ricky Ilacad, since he later moved to MCA Music.
 The live video recording was directed by Marla Ancheta, whom she described as a young, fun person to work with.
 Nina and The Essence band only had a two-week rehearsal before the video shoot, since they were already familiar with the songs.
 During the project, she collaborated with her Warner labelmates Christian Bautista, Thor and Trapp of Dice & K9.
 The songs that were chosen for the track list are the most-requested by fans and listeners.
 One song that was personally insisted by Nina made it to the final cut.
 On January 15, 2007, it was made available on digital download through iTunes and Amazon.com MP3 Download.